mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 <p class="caption">(\#fig:f11-K)The K-function calculated from the Walmart stores point distribution in MA (shown in black) compared to$K_{expected}$ under the IRP/CSR assumption (shown in red). </p>
 </div>

-K values greater than $K_{expected}$ indicate clustering of points at a given distance band; K values less than $K_{expected}$ indicate dispersion of points at a given distance band.
+$K$ values greater than $K_{expected}$ indicate clustering of points at a given distance band; K values less than $K_{expected}$ indicate dispersion of points at a given distance band.
 In our example, the stores appear to be more clustered than expected at distances greater than 12 km.

 Note that like the ANN analysis, the $K$-function assumes stationarity in the underlying point process (i.e. that there is no overall drift or trend in the  process' intensity).

 #### L function

-One problem with the $K_{expected}$ is that the shape of the function tends to curve upward making it difficult to see small differences between $K$ and $K_{expected}$.
+One problem with the $K$ function is that the shape of the function tends to curve upward making it difficult to see small differences between $K$ and $K_{expected}$.
 A workaround is to transform the values in such a way that the expected values, $K_{expected}$, lie horizontal.
 The transformation is calculated as follows:

 $$
 \begin{equation}